Bashyitsi/alu-shell/io_redirections_and_filters/README.md

- a script that reverse its input.
+ a script that displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file